 Where necessary, we will work with other teams involved in your care to ensure we have a rich understanding of your needs and how your disability may affect your pregnancy and labour.
 This enables us to make sure all your needs are met and we are proactive about whatever the postnatal period may bring as you recover from birth.

 We will strive to meet your communication needs at every appointment, whatever these look like.
-We have access to BSL interpreters and, if you lip read, please let us know what works best for you so that we can work together to make arrangements around the wearing of masks during the Covid-19 pandemic.
+We have access to BSL interpreters and, if you lip read, please let us know what works best for you so that we can work together to make arrangements.